-It should be realized that the CAT includes a few difficult questions every year to confuse the candidates.
-Those questions are best left for the end and one should not waste time by solving them in the beginning.
+It should be understood that the CAT includes a few difficult questions every year to confuse the candidates.
+Those questions are best left for the end, and one should not waste time by solving them in the beginning.
 The CAT is all about accuracy and not attempting more.

 - For candidates who are less-prepared

 [Key Points: Revisiting Basics, Practice, Exam-taking Strategy, Confidence, Motivation]

-Candidates who did not dedicate enough time for preparation need to understand that the CAT tests the basic aptitude of the candidates.
-Candidates who are well-acquainted with the basic maths and English grammar have a good chance to secure a good score in the exam.
+The candidates who did not dedicate enough time for preparation need to understand that the CAT tests their basic aptitude.
+Candidates who are well-acquainted with basic Maths and English grammar have a good chance of securing a good score in the exam.

-At this time, it is important to brush up the basics of maths and English and practice a few questions related to the basics to get confident to apply the concepts in the CAT questions.
-Also, practice a few variations of questions from logical reasoning and data interpretation sections.
+At this time, it is important to brush up on the basics of Maths and English and practise a few questions related to them to become confident to apply the concepts in the CAT questions.
+Also, practise a few variations of questions from the Logical Reasoning and Data Interpretation sections.

-Also, practice not less than 5 reading comprehension passages and try completing each passage within 15 minutes.
-In the exam, start with the easy questions and avoid guess-attempts.
+Besides, practise not less than 5 reading comprehension passages and try completing each passage within 15 minutes.
+In the CAT exam, start with easy questions and avoid guess attempts.
 Check for shortcut techniques and be thorough with their applications to be able to solve questions in the exam quickly.

 - For candidates who are unprepared

 [Key Points: Motivation, Self-analysis, Practice, Exam-Taking Strategy, Confidence]

-Scoring an excellent score in the CAT exam is actually a difficult task for the candidates who are completely unprepared for the exam.
-However, candidates should not be demotivated and lose all their confidence.
+Obtaining an excellent score in the CAT exam is a difficult task for candidates who are completely not prepared for the exam.
+However, candidates should not be demotivated and lose their confidence.

-Check the CAT 2021 syllabus and analyse the topics that are easy and scorable.
+Check the CAT 2023 syllabus and analyse the topics that are easy and scorable.
 Also, check important topics that are repeated almost every year.
-The exam only includes basic maths and English grammar questions.
+The exam only includes basic Maths and English grammar questions.
 So, it is possible to score a decent score by getting acquainted with the basics.

-Practice the topics which are easy (according to individual preference) and practice few variations of questions from there.
-In the exam, attempt all the easy questions first and go for calculated risks only (avoid blind guesses).
+Select the topics which are easy (according to individual preference) and practise a few variations of questions from them.
+In the exam, attempt all the easy questions first and then go for tough ones (avoid blind guesses).

 Some Important Points for the Last Couple of Days: